brunoterkaly/istio/Istio-Circuit-Breaker.md

 Fortio will be learned for the load testing.
 You can learn more at Github.

+Fortio runs at a specified query per second (qps) and records an histogram of execution time and calculates percentiles (e.g. p99 ie the response time such as 99% of the requests take less than that number (in seconds, SI unit)).
+It can run for a set duration, for a fixed number of calls, or until interrupted (at a constant target QPS, or max speed/load per connection/thread).

+The name fortio comes from greek φορτίο which means load/burden.

 ![fortio](./images/fortio.png)

 Here is a simple GET request that will not trigger the circuit breaker.